Asynchronous Invalidation Workflows: Architecting Resilient Redis Cache Eviction at Scale

 tracer = trace.get_tracer(__name__)

-# Deduplicate using a monotonic high-water mark.
-This is O(1) in memory and,
+# Deduplicate using a monotonic high-water mark: O(1) memory, never

 last_seq = -1